 In the sports world, one side generally comes out ahead in a deal.
 The Dallas Mavericks-Atlanta Hawks draft-day trade in 2018, however, seems like a win-win.
-The two clubs, of course, swapped Luka Doncic and Trae Young; while the Serbian arrived as more of a finished product, both players seem to be legitimate talents.
+The two clubs, of course, swapped Luka Doncic and Trae Young; while the Slovenian arrived as more of a finished product, both players seem to be legitimate talents.

 No matter how well Trae Young is playing, though, it’s hard not to imagine what Luka Doncic could have done in Atlanta.
 What motivated the Hawks to make that fateful trade?